-We have been living in Chiang Mai for some months now and when visitors ask what to see and do these are some of our suggestions for 5 Days in Chiang Mai.
+While we were living in Chiang Mai visitors often asked what to see and do.
+These are some of our suggestions on how to spend 5 Days in Chiang Mai.

 Chiang Mai is a city where the ancient and modern coexist in harmony.
 Located in Northern Thailand, Chiang Mai’s milder climate and laid back friendly lifestyle makes it a popular destination for tourists.

 This post may contain affiliate links, which means we may receive a commission, at no extra cost to you, if you make a purchase through a link.
 Please see our full disclosure for further information.

 Chiang Mai’s Old Town is an ancient walled city with a water filled moat.
 Square shaped the Old Town can be entered by five gates the most famous being the Thaphae Gate, which was the main entrance of the old town in ancient times.
 The old town is a must to see during your 5 Days in Chiang Mai.

 North Gate Jazz Club situated just inside the Chang Puak Gate (North Gate of Moat) is for the Jazz enthusiast.
 Be prepared to be blown away by the talent and get in early as seats are limited.
 While waiting grab a bite to eat at the numerous market stalls across the road from Chang Puak Gate.

 Sunday Night Walking Markets are an Old Town institution.
 This seemingly endless Market sells clothing, arts and crafts, jewellery, and many other items.
 Enjoy a snack from the street carts as you wander, but get there early because it gets very crowded.
 If you miss out on the Sunday Night Walking Market, there are plenty of shops selling interesting wares as you stroll the streets of the Old Town.